-In those hard-bottomed areas having inadequate sand cover it would be necessary to trench the underlying rock by clamshell dredge or by fracturing the rock using explosives prior to excavation.
+In nearshore hard-bottomed areas having inadequate sand cover it would be necessary to trench the underlying rock by clamshell dredge or by fracturing the rock using explosives prior to excavation.
 The exact extent to which blasting would be required cannot be determined until geotechnical surveys are conducted along the route centerline.

-CALENDAR PAGE 129,9 MINUTE PAGE 1242

-In the surf zone, two pipelaying methods are possible.
-The lay barge could be brought in close to shore with a winch set up onshore under the railroad trestle.
-Pipe would be made up on the lay barge and then pulled toward the shore by the winch.
-Alternatively, the pipeline could be fabricated at a staging area near the existing truck rack and drawn offshore by a barge.
+CALENDAR PAGE 14 MINUTE PAGE 1437 In the surf zone, the pull barge method will be used.
+The pipeline would be fabricated at a staging area near the existing truck rack and drawn offshore by a pull barge.

 Subsea ridges may have to be trenched along the pipeline route to provide a uniform bed for the lines.
-If conventional trenching procedures were not possible, blasting would be used.
+If conventional trenching procedures are not possible, blasting would be used.
 Blasting would be scheduled to avoid seasonal peaks of fish migration and fishing.